awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ### executeScript<a name="ec2launch-v2-executescript"></a>

-Executes a script with optional arguments and a specified frequency\.
+Runs a script with optional arguments and a specified frequency\.

 *Frequency* — see *Inputs*